Streamlining Dependency Updates in Node.js Projects

 updateAllDependencies();

-1. How can I check if a dependency is outdated?
+- How can I determine whether a dependence is current?

 Wrapping Up Dependency Management